FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### How is the invocation of a private method different than the invocation of a public method from within its defining class?
-(Senior)

 It must be referenced in a functional manner without an explicit receiver object and not on the class object itself or on the current object `self`.